Classroom Supply Budget Calculator

 - Quantity basis

-- The rule that decides whether a supply row applies once, once per student, or once per group.
+- How a row scales: per student, fixed, or per group.

 - Reusable stock